 </project>

 Now, your Spring Boot MySQL Integration requires you to provide the database connection properties to Spring Boot.
 The MySQL Database URL, port, username, password, etc. falls under the required properties.
-Open the resource folder in Spring Boot and add the following code in it to provide the database-related information:
+Open the resource folder in Spring Boot and add the following code to provide the database-related information:

 spring.datasource.url=jdbc:mysql://localhost:3306/restapi